Inclusive Success Initiative

 - Mentoring Forward: a program matching first-year students with staff mentors whereby students build their social networks and learn to make use of campus resources.
 Mentoring Forward enriches the student experience and promotes strong working relationships between students and staff.

 - Equity Peer Mentors: a program matching first-year students with upper class students from similar backgrounds to provide peer guidance for more rapid academic and social integration during the first year.

 - College Success Coaching: an individualized coaching program for students to help them identify and build upon their assets as they set an academic trajectory for thriving at Beloit and beyond.

-- Chromebook Program: in partnership with Information Technology, OADI provides eligible students from low-income backgrounds with a free Chromebook laptop.
+- Chromebook Program: in partnership with Information Technology, OADI provides eligible students from low-income backgrounds with a Chromebook laptop.

 - Safe Zone LGBTQ Training: featuring a 2-hour training program for faculty, staff, and students in leadership positions.
 Workshops provide an opportunity for participants to learn more about LGBTQ issues and to better support LGBTQ members of our campus community.

 For more information, contact:

 Paul Dionne, Inclusive Success Coordinator